Kotha Jeevithalu

 Kotha Jeevithalu is a 1981 Indian Telugu-language film directed by Bharathiraja.
-It is a remake of his own Tamil film Puthiya Vaarpugal (1979) and stars Suhasini.
+It is a remake of his own Tamil film Puthiya Vaarpugal (1979) and stars Hari Prasad and Suhasini.
 The film was a box office failure.

 Production

 Kotha Jeevithalu is the first Telugu film for both director Bharathiraja and actress Suhasini, and is a remake of the director's own Tamil film Puthiya Vaarpugal (1979).

 Soundtrack

 The music was composed by Ilaiyaraaja.